 Coronavirus pandemic impact on your apprenticeship

 The current Covid-19 pandemic means big changes for the way we all work and apprentices are feeling the impact of these changes too.
-The present government advice is to stay at home unless you are a critical worker.
-You are encouraged to discuss with your employer about taking every possible step to work from home.
+The present government advice is to continue to work from home if you can.

 Government guidance on staying at home and social distancing is available here.